-By 1902, 294 Beacon had become the property of the Proprietors of the Arlington Street Church.
-In December of that year, it was acquired from the Proprietors by Rev. Paul Revere Frothingham, minister of the church, and his wife, Anna (Clapp) Frothingham.
-The transaction was reported by the Boston Globe on December 11, 1902.
+On August 22, 1902, 294 Beacon was purchased from Frederic Warren’s estate by the Proprietors of the Arlington Street Church, and on December 9, 1902, it was acquired from the Proprietors by Rev. Paul Revere Frothingham, minister of the church, and his wife, Anna (Clapp) Frothingham.
 They previously had lived at the Hotel Victoria at 273 Dartmouth and before that at 163 Commonwealth.
-He is shown as the owner of 294 Beacon on the 1908, 1917, and 1928 Bromley maps.

 During the 1910-1911 winter season, it appears they may have been living elsewhere: he is listed in the Blue Book at 294 Beacon under the entry for the Arlington Street Church, but under 294 Beacon, Mr. and Mrs. W. Churchill are shown as the only residents.
-This may be the author Winston Churchill and his wife, Mabel Harlakenden (Hall) Churchill.
+This probably was the author Winston Churchill and his wife, Mabel Harlakenden (Hall) Churchill.

 By the 1921-1922 winter season, 294 Beacon was the home of Ward Thoron and his wife, Louisa Chapin (Hooper) Thoron.
-They had lived at 46 Mt.
-Vernon in 1921 and at 393 Marlborough in 1920.
+They previously had lived at 46 Mt.
+Vernon in 1921 and before that at 393 Marlborough.
 They also maintained a home in Danvers.